 $ gnunet-config -s gns -o .myfriend -V PUBLIC_KEY

 Technically, an ego is first of all a public-private key pair, and thus egos also always correspond to a GNS zone.
-Egos are managed by the IDENTITY service.
-Note that this service has nothing to do with the peer identity.
-The IDENTITY service essentially stores the private keys under human-readable names, and keeps a mapping of which private key should be used for particular important system functions.
+Egos are managed through the IDENTITY service and its tooling.
+The IDENTITY service is used to create and stores private keys with associated human-readable nicknames.
+Those mappings serve as local Start Zones.

 $ gnunet-identity --create="myzone"

 Henceforth, on your system you control the TLD